v-studios/webxr-demo/README.rst

 Hosting
 =======

-Perhaps we can host it on GitHub Pages as it supports HTTPS.
+We can host it on GitHub Pages as it supports HTTPS; done now, see below.
+I've not set an AWS Route53 CNAME for it yet.

 Amazon S3 is obvious but it only serves HTTP, and we'd need HTTPS for Android WebXR to interact with the device sensors.
 We could add CloudFront to get HTTPS.